zchsh/js-utils-test/README.md

 So, the `mitigateWidows` function works by making the "unbreakable" part at the end of the string as long as possible, _without exceeding_ the `unbreakLimit`.
 By default, the `unbreakLimit` is 12.

-This way, we protect against layout-breaking headline overflows, while safely prevent smaller word groups from being "alone at the end" of a headline or paragraph:
+This way, we protect against layout-breaking headline overflows, while safely preventing smaller words from being "alone at the end" of a headline or paragraph:

 ```
 | -- viewport -- |